JiahaoPlus/JiahaoPlus.github.io/_pages/projects.md

 ## Customer Support Request Alerting System
 <img width="800" height="420" src="https://JiahaoPlus.github.io/images/SR.png"/><br>
-Based on text mining, machine learning, and domain knowledge, I built an intelligent alerting system to help the global support services deal with customer requests.
+Based on text mining, machine learning, and domain knowledge, I built an intelligent alerting system to help the VMware global support services deal with customer requests.
 This system can identify the severity of requests and accordingly dispatch engineers.
 The precision and recall of the identification was close to 90%, and this model improved response times by an average of 37%.
 Our project was awarded as the [“Best Idea Award”](https://JiahaoPlus.github.io/files/VMware_award.pdf) at VMware China Borathon (hackathon, 36 teams, more than 100 engineers participated).

 ## Other Projects
 * <b>Remote Sensing Image Registration</b> [[paper]](https://link.springer.com/article/10.1007/s11554-018-0760-5)<br>